Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Method

 \subsection{Scaling to a Larger Dataset}

-The comparably small size of the SPair-71k dataset with only 18 categories and 1800 images in total motivates scaling to a larger dataset with more diverse classes and more images.
-The spherical mapper~\citep{mariotti2024improving} is potentially applicable to larger object-centric datasets with 3D annotations but the simple geometric prior limits the improvement when applied via weighted average, as proposed by \citet{mariotti2024improving}.
+The comparatively small size of the SPair-71k dataset, with only 18 categories and 1,800 images in total, motivates scaling to a larger dataset with more diverse classes and a greater number of images.
+The spherical mapper~\citep{mariotti2024improving} is potentially applicable to larger object-centric datasets with 3D annotations, but the simple geometric prior limits the improvement when applied via weighted average, as proposed by \citet{mariotti2024improving}.
 The geometric-aware flipping used by the current SOTA methods~\citep{fundel2024distillation,zhang2024telling} is not applicable to other datasets since it requires access to the keypoint label definitions, only presented in correspondence datasets.

-In contrast, our work only relies on categories, masks, and 3D object poses as weak supervision signal, which are available at a larger scale.
+In contrast, our work relies solely on categories, masks, and 3D object poses as a weak supervision signal, which are available on a larger scale.
 Therefore, our method can be scaled to larger datasets, leading to generalizable semantic correspondence matching by training on objects that are not present in the SPair-71k dataset.
 We demonstrate this by training our whole pipeline on the recently proposed ImageNet-3D \cite{ma_imagenet3d_2024} dataset, which has around 86k images.
 We train the spherical mapper similarly to \citet{mariotti2024improving}, where we use masks acquired from SAM~\citep{ravi2024sam}.
 As more accurate 3D pose labels are present in the ImageNet-3D dataset, we do not supervise the viewpoint direction only using the bin of the azimuth angle, as proposed by \citet{mariotti2024improving} for the SPair-71k dataset.
-Instead, we extend their formulation by computing the correlation coefficient on the two-sphere $\mathcal{S}^2$ with the accurate pose annotation:
+Instead, we extend their formulation by computing the correlation coefficient on the two-sphere $\mathcal{S}^2$ with the pose annotation:

 with $\psi_\mathbf{I}\in\mathcal{S}^2$ and $\psi_\mathbf{I'}\in\mathcal{S}^2$ computed from the 3D pose annotations of the objects in the two images.
 This not only supervises the azimuth viewpoint information (yaw) but also the pitch of an object and, therefore, improves canonicalization.
-We provide more details in \cref{sec:suppl-imagenet3d}.
+We provide more details in the supplementary.

-This strategy enables us to scale our proposed method to more classes and images from a significantly larger dataset, eventually enabling better generalization.
+This strategy enables us to scale our proposed method to more classes and images from a significantly larger dataset, ultimately leading to improved generalization.